GregSom-MSc/GregSom-MSc.github.io/about/index.md

 <p>I started constructing this webpage based on the basic Jekyll theme and it's continuously evolving.
 It's fun, I encourage to embark in a similar continuous exercise, without a doubt...🤓</p>

-<p>This page is continuously evolving, with regular updates.
-Feel free to check it often and find the latest content and improvements. </p>
+<p>Please, feel free to check it often and find the latest content and improvements. </p>
 <b>If you wish to get in touch, ask for any resource or anything, please use the form on the <a href="/contact" style="color: #0056b3; text-decoration: underline;">Contact</a> </b>
  page.
 I’ll get back to you promptly.</p>